dnidever/PHOTRED/README.md

 nmulti |  The number of processors PHOTRED should use for the DAOPHOT and ALLFRAME stages (only relevant if on the Pleione cluster). filtref |  The shortname of the filter (specified in the "filters" file) to be used as the reference frame (e.g. the M frame).
 This can be a comma-delimited priority-ordered list of filters (e.g. g,i,r,z,u).
-If there are multiple observations in this filter then the longest exposure in this filter will be used. trans | The name of the file that contains the photometric transformation equations. keepmef | OPTIONAL.
-Multi-extension files (MEF) are split by PHOTRED.
-Do you want PHOTRED to keep the MEF files: YES=1, NO=0 (i.e. erase them).
+If there are multiple observations in this filter then the longest exposure in this filter will be used. trans | The name of the file that contains the photometric transformation equations.
 **OPTIONAL**  |  **OPTIONAL**
-sepfielddir |  Put each field in a separate directory (this is now the default option), otherwise everything will go in the main directory and can slow down processing because a very large (~100,000) number of fileds. keepmef  |  Keep the original multi-exension files (MEF). redo | PHOTRED will NOT reprocess files that have already been processed unless "redo" is set.
+sepfielddir |  Put each field in a separate directory (this is now the default option), otherwise everything will go in the main directory and can slow down processing because a very large (~100,000) number of fileds. keepmef | OPTIONAL.
+Multi-extension files (MEF) are split by PHOTRED.
+Do you want PHOTRED to keep the MEF files: YES=1, NO=0 (i.e. erase them). redo | PHOTRED will NOT reprocess files that have already been processed unless "redo" is set.
 This can also be set as a keyword on the command line (i.e. IDL>photred,/redo). skipwcs | Set this if your images already have correct WCS in their headers and you don't want the WCS to be refit in the WCS stage. wcsup | What cardinal direction (i.e. N, S, E or W) is "up" in the image?
 This is only used for non-standard setups.